 Recommended replacement intervals assume that the timing belt is operating at the correct tension.
 If the belt is too loose or tight, its lifespan is likely to be drastically shortened.
 To insure against tensioner failure, this component is typically inspected and replaced at the same time as the timing belt itself.

-To book your car in for a cambelt check or replacement simply call Paddy on 01384 885006.
-If you prefer, fill in the 'Make An Enquiry' form and we will call you back.
+To book your car in for a cambelt check or replacement at My Garage Stourbridge, West Midlands simply call Sharron on 01384 848 438 If you prefer, fill in the 'Make An Enquiry' form and we will call you back.